commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer shipment:cancel ID`

 Send this attribute if you want to mark this shipment as cancelled (unless already shipped or delivered).
+Cannot be passed by sales channels.

 ```sh-session
 USAGE